BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/tools/_index.md

 ![Visualizing tracelog using BMF GraphUtilization](/img/docs/graphutil_common2.png)

-The GraphUtilization tool can display graphs and some information or charts that Chrome Tracing cannot display.
+The GraphUtilization tool can display graphs and some information or charts that Chrome Tracing can not display.

 ### example